 (The) Fix plots how Ian broke down and broke through and ends where the mental health pandemic intersects with the new psychedelic revolution.
 This raw, personal trip from the darkness into the light is cut through with resilience, hope, philosophy, humour and bad poetry, with journal entries and emails bringing ‘live’ insight into each moment.

 A successful journalist and editor for 20 years, Ian has written for clients as diverse as the BBC, Mixmag and the mental health charity Mind.
-He is also the founder of the Psychedelic Participant Advocacy Network (PsyPAN), an organisation created to help improve participant safety and wellbeing by building best practice across the global psychedelic sector.
+He has done extensive public speaking about psychedelic therapy and mental health and is also the founder of the Psychedelic Participant Advocacy Network (PsyPAN), an organisation created to help improve participant safety and wellbeing by building best practice across the global psychedelic sector.

 Ian is currently seeking agent representation for (The) Fix.
 For further information, please email firstname.lastname@example.org